Homelessness increased dramatically since 2020.

 Sustaining housing stability with services.

-Among those with longer shelter stays, three quarters are first-time homeless.
-With extended services and supports from 500 in 500, our intent is to help individuals successfully transition and stabilize in their homes.
+With extended services and supports from 500 in 500, our intent is to help people stay in their homes and avoid coming back into shelter.

 Measuring Progress